WELCOME TO McAULIFFE ELEMENTARY

 McAuliffe’s parent and community involvement program focuses on synthesizing a harmonious partnership between the school and its surrounding community.
 Parents have the opportunity to be involved in decision-making regarding school programs as members of ELAC, SSC, and PTA.
 Active participation in their children’s education is strongly encouraged.
 Parents are invited to attend Back-to-School Night, Open House, Parent Conferences, and other school wide activities.
 Parents may volunteer time in their child’s classroom and, as arranged by their child’s teacher, and serve as chaperones on study trips.

 McAuliffe’s Parent Handbook is published in both English and Spanish.
-It is distributed at the beginning of every school year, and provides a comprehensive overview of McAuliffe’s programs and services.
+If available a copy may be given upon request.
 The objective of involving parents is to assist in the learning and success of each student.

 Opportunities for parent involvement include: